We offer various services, depending on the job at hand:

-However, when revenue starts to decline, few managers actually consider a lack of interdisciplinary collaboration as a cause.
-Instead, most resort to classic fixes: cutting costs, getting rid of poor performers, incentivize salespeople, change target groups, change product features, change marketing strategy, digitalize business processes, and so on.
+Typically, when revenue or profit starts to tumble, few managers consider a lack of interdisciplinary collaboration as a root cause.
+Instead, most resort to quick fixes: cutting down on costs, getting rid of poor performers, incentivize salespeople, change target groups, change product features, change the marketing strategy, digitalize business processes, and so on.

-But what if the problem is woven into the fabric of the organization?
-“Culture eats strategy for breakfast”, as denoted by Peter Drucker.
+But what if the problem is deeply woven into the fabric of the organization?
+Will these quick fixes do any good?
+Peter Drucker was right when by stated that: “Culture eats strategy for breakfast”.

-You might have noticed that marketers rarely have lunch with non-marketers, as is the case with salespeople, service agents, order pickers, or book keepers.
-If people from different silos are reluctant to share a meal with each other, are they likely to share information?
+You may have noticed that marketers rarely have lunch with non-marketers, or with salespeople, or service agents.
+Ask yourself this question: If people from different silos are reluctant to share a meal with each other, are they likely to share information?